civican/legisinfo/42-1/bills/C-69/bill_text.md

     a national emergency in respect of which special temporary measures are being taken under the `Emergencies Act`; or

-    an emergency that poses a risk to public health or safety or to the environment or property.
+    an emergency that

+    poses a risk to public health, safety, the environment or property, or

+    threatens to cause social disruption or a breakdown in the flow of essential goods, services or resources.

   **(2)** The Minister may issue an approval for a work authorized under subsection (1), including its site and plans, if he or she considers it appropriate in the circumstances.